 Those are just a few different ways you can use charts to visualize.
 For more ideas, check out our guide to picking the best charts for your data.

-7. Create custom illustrations using icons to help tell stories
+8. Create custom illustrations using icons

 Custom illustrations are one of this year’s biggest graphic design trends.
 They’re fun, quirky, and more exciting than a boring old stock photo.